Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis: Results

 Thus, for each complex network $G_0$, whose dimensionality is to be estimated, we generated an ensemble of synthetic surrogates $G_1,\dots,G_n$ using the $\mathbb{S}^D$ model with a range of values of $D$ and a range of values of the clustering coefficient $\beta$ until $\beta=6D$.
 Densities of edge triangles, chordless squares, and chordless pentagons were then computed as specified in Section~\ref{subsec:features} for each surrogate in the ensemble and for the target network.
 Therefore, each network $G$ yields three weighted graphs $(G,w_t)$, $(G,w_s)$ and $(G,w_p)$, where the edge weights $w_t$, $w_s$, $w_p$ are the densities of triangles, squares, and pentagons, respectively.
 The mean value of $w_t$ over all the edges of a graph is denoted by~$C_t$, and similarly with squares and pentagons.

-Topological features of graphs equipped with a filtration given by edge weights were computed using \emph{persistent homology}, a tool from algebraic topology used to describe shape characteristics from many kinds of data (Section~\ref{subsec:features}).
+Topological features of graphs equipped with a filtration given by edge weights were computed using persistent homology, a tool from algebraic topology used to describe shape characteristics from many kinds of data (Section~\ref{subsec:features}).
 In this work, persistence refers specifically to the evolution of cycles along the values of a given filtration.
 However, cycles in graphs have infinite persistence, since there are no higher-dimensional simplices to eventually fill them.
-We therefore computed \emph{extended persistence} of cycles, defined as the difference between the largest and smallest weights among the simplices forming a closed path.
-Since we focus on graphs equipped with edge weightings only, we introduce in this article a new technique for replacing a given edge-weighted graph with a larger, topologically equivalent graph, that carries weights on nodes and on the original edges in a way that is consistent with both sublevel and superlevel filtrations; see Section~\ref{subsec:features} for a detailed description of our method.
+We therefore computed extended persistence of cycles, defined as the difference between the largest and smallest weights among the simplices forming a closed path (see Fig.~\ref{fig:blow-up}).
+Since we focus on graphs equipped with edge weightings only, we introduce in this article a technique for replacing a given edge-weighted graph with a larger, topologically equivalent graph, that carries weights on nodes and on the original edges in a way that is consistent with both sublevel and superlevel filtrations.
+This is illustrated in Fig.~\ref{fig:blow-up} and explained with more detail in Section~\ref{subsec:features}.

 Total extended persistence was used as a topological descriptor, resulting in a feature vector $(TP_t, TP_s, TP_p)$ for each network.
 A~representation of the configuration space is shown in Fig.~\ref{fig:Human2-3D}, where each point corresponds to a surrogate graph.
 Points are coloured by the corresponding dimension.
 The target network from which surrogates were generated has $D=1$ and is marked with a black cross.